dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 Visualizing the flow of work through Value Stream Mapping (VSM) can help improve software delivery performance by enabling shared understanding and empathy regarding the software development process and identifying areas for improvement.

-*8Flow**, in the context of software development and operations, refers to the smooth and continuous movement of work through the value stream.
+**Flow**, in the context of software development and operations, refers to the smooth and continuous movement of work through the value stream.
 When work flows smoothly, it means that there are minimal delays or impediments, leading to faster delivery times and improved efficiency.
 Continuous Delivery (CD) is a key enabler of flow, as it focuses on automating the software delivery process and establishing fast feedback loops, allowing teams to release software frequently and reliably.

 **Value Stream Mapping (VSM)** is a lean management practice that helps visualize the entire flow of work, from idea to production, and identify bottlenecks and areas for improvement.
 By mapping out the value stream, organizations can gain a clear understanding of how work flows through their systems and identify areas where they can reduce waste, improve efficiency, and optimize for faster and more reliable software delivery.